-Chamomile tea helps eliminate and prevent dandruff, soothe scalp irritation and promote healthy healthy.
+Fed up of dandruff?
+Drink a cup of chamomile tea.
+Yes, we are serious.
+Chamomile tea helps eliminate and prevent dandruff, soothes scalp irritation and promotes healthy hair.
 You can use it as a final rinse after washing your hair.
 It's that simple!

 "Make Chamomile tea a part of your daily routine to reap the benefits," adds Amit Anand.